Nachiketa-A/EKS-COMPLETE/Step 5.md

 ### Step-by-Step Guide

-#### 1.Navigate to Jenkins Dashboard
+ 1.**Navigate to Jenkins Dashboard**:

   - Open your Jenkins dashboard in your web browser.